AdobeDocs/media-analytics.de-DE/help/sdk-implement/validation/debugging/sdk-debugging.md

 ## Testen von Chromecast-Anwendungen mit Adobe Bloodhound

-Bei der Anwendungsentwicklung können Sie in Bloodhound die Server-Aufrufe lokal anzeigen und die Daten optional an Adobe-Erfassungsserver weiterleiten.
+Bei der Anwendungsentwicklung können Sie in Bloodhound die Server-Aufrufe lokal anzeigen und die Daten optional an Adobe-Erfassungs-Server weiterleiten.

 <!--
 For more information about Bloodhound, see the following guides: